Between Lake and Peaks

 If you have Zell am See on your travel list, you should not only know what there is to see, but also how best to get there and where to stay.

-Zell am See is easily accessible by car as well as by public transport – and offers accommodation for every budget and every taste.
+Zell am See is easily accessible both by car and by public transport – and offers accommodation for every budget and every taste.

-By Car: Zell am See is located about 80 km (50 mi) south of Salzburg and is easily accessible via the Tauern Motorway (A10) and the Pinzgau Road (B311).
-Driving time is around 2.5 hours from Munich and about 4.5 hours from Vienna.
+By car: Zell am See is located about 80 km south of Salzburg and is easily accessible via the Tauernautobahn (A10) and the Pinzgauer Straße (B311).
+The journey from Munich takes about 2.5 hoursfrom Vienna around 4.5 hours.

-By Train: The Zell am See train station sits right in the town center and offers regular connections to Salzburg, Innsbruck, and Munich.
-Many hotels are within easy walking distance from the station.
+By train: The Zell am See train station is located right in the city center and offers regular connections to Salzburg, Innsbruck and Munich.
+From here, many hotels are within easy walking distance.

-By Plane: The nearest international airports are Salzburg (approx. 80 km), Innsbruck (approx. 145 km), and Munich (approx. 200 km).
+By plane: The nearest international airports are in Salzburg (approx. 80 km), Innsbruck (approx. 145 km) and Munich (approx. 200 km).
 From there, you can reach Zell am See via rental car, shuttle service, or train.

 Where to Stay in Zell am See

-Luxury Hotels: The iconic Grand Hotel Zell am See is just one of several 4- and 5-star options offering lakeside views, spa facilities, and fine dining.
+Luxury hotels: The famous Grand Hotel Zell am See is just one of several 4- and 5-star hotels with lake views, spa areas and fine cuisine.

 Mid-Range & Boutique Hotels: Charming family-run hotels often combine comfort with warm hospitality.
 Many are set in historic buildings or close to the lake.